Arijeet2k1/Data-cleaning-project/README.md

-**Dataset summary** :- This data is all about smartphones.
+**Dataset summary** :- This dataset is all about smartphones.
 It shows detailed informartion, specificcations and prices of each model of smartphones.
                    To know more about each columns of the dataset read File 3 (line 9 - 20 in My Sql) :- **Link** ➡️ https://github.com/Arijeet2k1/Data-cleaning-project/blob/main/Project_1_SQL.sql